trino/didueat/public/assets/global/plugins/gritter/README.markdown

 ### Changes in 1.7.4 (February 24, 2012)

 * Fixing bug where click event was being bound multiple times on hover.
 The result was the beforeClose callback being called multiple times.
-Thanks for commit aossowski!
+Thank you. for commit aossowski!

 ### Changes in 1.7.3 (December 8, 2011)